nmboffi/active_pflows/README.md

-# Learning probability flows and entropy production rates in active matter physics
+# Deep learning probability flows and entropy production rates in active matter
 This repository provides an efficient implementation in ``jax`` of a score matching and physics informed neural network-based algorithm for solving the stationary Fokker-Planck equation in high dimension.

 # Installation